rohittingane/90DaysOfDevOps/2026/day-33/day-33-compose.md

 4. Used Compose's lifecycle commands (`up -d`, `ps`, `logs`, `stop`, `down`) - practically saw what each command does.
 5. Kept sensitive values separate from the compose file using a `.env` file, linked them using `${VARIABLE}` syntax, and verified using `docker compose config`.

+Understanding this whole flow means any new person can easily learn the basic to intermediate level usage of Docker Compose.